 Complex MOQ

 Instead of dealing with just one restraint, complex MOQs have two or more requirements for orders.
 A good example might be a clothing manufacturer.
-For people ordering products, it’s not just a simple minimum number of items.
-Usually there are other restraints, such as a minimum length of fabric per color and fabric type used, a minimum number of pieces or units, as well as a minimum dollar amount.
+For retailers ordering products, it’s not just a simple minimum number of items.
+Usually there are other restraints, such as a minimum length of fabric per color and fabric type used, a ,minimum number of pieces or units, as well as a minimum dollar amount.
 For buyers to place an order, all these conditions must be met.

-As the name implies, setting up complex MOQs for suppliers isn’t always simple, and a lot of information goes into the calculations.
+As the name implies, setting up complex MOQs isn’t always simple, and a lot of information goes into the calculations.
 Suppliers need to understand the granular cost information of each component piece, as well as the labor and administrative costs that go into the order.

 What Influences Minimum Order Quantity (MOQ)?